Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Results and discussion

+Even though the singlet-triplet interactions appear in $H_s$, FGR can be applied to calculate the rates of ISC and RISC as well.
+For simplicity, we take a semiclassical approach and describe the density of final states with the Gaussian disorder model (see our earlier work~\cite{Siltanen2025} for details).
+The resulting ISC rates can be expressed as

+where $|h_{X(\mathbf{k}_\Vert)}|^2$ is, again, the excitonic weight of the participating state in the polariton branch and $\lambda_{X(\mathbf{k}_\Vert)}$ is the reorganization energy---the energy required by the system to reshape its nuclear configuration after the transition, independent from the transition's direction.
+In RISC, the sign of the energy difference $E_t-E_{X(\mathbf{k}_\Vert)}$ is just flipped.
+Note that these rates are essentially the Marcus electron transfer rates~\cite{Marcus1956} multiplied by the excitonic weights and diluted by the collective nature of strong coupling.

-In Ref.~\cite{Eizner2019}, the authors defined the polaritonic reorganization energies as $\big(\sqrt{\lambda_{st}}+\sqrt{\lambda_{gt}}\big)^2$, where $g$ stands for the electronic ground state.
-This definition, however, does not take into account the different excitonic/photonic contents of UP and LP.
-For example, either one can be fully excitonic, in which case the reorganization energy should just be $\lambda_{st}$.
+In Ref.~\cite{Eizner2019}, the authors defined the polaritonic reorganization energies as $\big(\sqrt{\lambda_{s}}+\sqrt{\lambda_{g}}\big)^2$, where $g$ stands for the electronic ground state.
+This definition, however, does not take into account the different excitonic/photonic contents of the upper and lower polaritons.
+For example, either one can be fully excitonic, in which case the reorganization energy should just be $\lambda_{s}$.
 Hence, we define the polaritonic reorganization energies differently.

 The reorganization energy is more generally defined as~\cite{Forrest2020}